na-proyectran/speech-assistant-openai-realtime-api-python/README.md

 - Demonstrates Realtime API function calling with `get_current_time` and `hal9000_system_analysis` tools (the analysis reports progress every 10 seconds via the conversation)
+- Long running function calls are queued if they exceed a configurable threshold and progress updates are relayed.
+Adjust `FUNCTION_RESPONSE_THRESHOLD` and `MAX_TASK_DURATION` in the `.env` file.

 Have fun—and remember, HAL is always listening.